boltops-tools/ufo/README.md

 end
 ```

-As you can see above, the task\_definitions.rb file has some special variables and helper methods available.
+The task\_definitions.rb file has some special variables and helper methods available.
 These helper methods provide useful contextual information about the project.
 For example, one of the variable provides the exposed port in the Dockerfile of the project.
-Here is a list of the important ones:
+This why if someone changes the exported port in the Dockerfile, he will not "forgot" to also update the ufo variable as it is automatically referenced.
+Here is a list of the important helpers:

 * **helper.full\_image\_name** — The full docker image name that ufo builds.
 The “base” portion of the docker image name is defined in ufo/settings.yml.
-For example, the base portion is "tongueroo/hi" and the full image name is tongueroo/hi:ufo-[timestamp]-[sha].
-So the base does not include the Docker tag and the full image name does include the tag.
+For example, the base portion is `tongueroo/hi` and the full image name is `tongueroo/hi:ufo-[timestamp]-[sha]`.
+The base name does not include the generated Docker tag, which contains a timestamp and git sha of the Dockerfile that is used.
 * **helper.dockerfile\_port** — Exposed port extracted from the Dockerfile of the project.
+* **env_vars(text)** — This method takes a block of text that contains the env values in key=value format and converts that block of text to the proper task definition json format.
-* **env_file** — This method takes an .env file which contains a simple key value list of environment variables and converts the list to the proper task definition json format.
+* **env_file(path)** — This method takes an `.env` file which contains a simple key value list of environment variables and converts the list to the proper task definition json format.

 The 2 classes which provide these special helper methods are in [ufo/dsl.rb](https://github.com/tongueroo/ufo/blob/master/lib/ufo/dsl.rb) and [ufo/dsl/helper.rb](https://github.com/tongueroo/ufo/blob/master/lib/ufo/dsl/helper.rb).
 Refer to these classes for the full list of the special variables and methods.